J-smita/J-smita/README.md

 - 🎓 B.Tech student at ICFAI University, Tripura
 - 💻 Currently doing a data analytics course from CodeWithHarry
 - 📚 Completed an online internship at Mirai School of Technology
 - 🏫 Completed an internship at NIELIT Agartala
-- 🌱 Trying to improve every day and become confident!
 - ✨ Interests: Python, Data analytics and real-world AI projects

 ---